VidyaGali/VidyaGali/README.md

 - 👋 Hi, I’m @VidyaGali
 - 👀 I’m interested in web design
-- 🌱 I already learn HTML%,CSS3,Bootstart and currently Learning Javascript with the help of youtube.
+- 🌱 I have already learnt HTML%,CSS3,Bootstart and currently Learning Javascript with the help of youtube.
 - 📫 you can reach me through github.
 <!---
 VidyaGali/VidyaGali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.